spookykokojunge/DmaCs2Esp/README.md

 Download and place the required DLLs in the root directory.
 Download the necessary libraries and place them in the libs/ folder.
 Compile the project using your preferred IDE or build system.
+Have fun.

+## Update
+To update the offsets, navigate to main.cpp and modify the values in the offsets namespace, starting at line 51.
+(The offsets are old in this repo as i didnt use it for a long time)

 ## Credits
-Special thanks to Metick for his invaluable assistance in the development of this cheat and for generously allowing the use of his library.
-Your expertise and support have been crucial to the success of this project. https://github.com/Metick/DMALibrary
+Special thanks to Metick for his assistance in the development of this cheat and for allowing the use of his library. https://github.com/Metick/DMALibrary

 ## License